thoughtbot/weechat-slacklog/README.md

 % ruby ./slacklog.rb fetch API-TOKEN CHANNEL
 ```

 This prints history messages on `stdout` and has no dependencies on the
 `Weechat` module.
-The implementation is contained in a normal `SlackAPI`
+The implementation is contained in a normal `SlackAPI` class
-class which is well tested.
+which is well tested.

 Global functions wire this up as a WeeChat plugin in the following way:

-- When a buffer is opened or the `/slacklog` command is invoked, we
+- Whenever a channel is joined or the `/slacklog` command is invoked, we
-  determine the token and channel then ask `Weechat` to asynchronously
+  determine the token and channel then ask `Weechat` to asynchronously execute
-  execute our script as above with a callback.
+  our script as above with a callback.
-- The callback will receive the lines output by our script, and print
+- The callback will receive the lines output by our script, and print them into
-  them into the buffer.
+  the buffer.